-In summary, I feel that I have achieved weight control not through trying every day, but just by erasing some bad eating habits and having an active life.
+In summary, I feel that I have achieved weight control and continued good health not through trying every day, but just by erasing some bad eating habits and having an active life.
 There is no trying, just doing.

 January 2014 addition: I have been watching the Bob Dylan documentary Don’t Look Back and in one scene some British musicians who play Dylan’s music say to him that they found it very difficult trying to get people to listen to the words.
 Dylan answered that he didn’t try anything, “I just go out there and sing ’em.
 I don’t try to get anyone to listen.”

 In February 2014 I wrote Why You Should Quit Trying to Lose Weight employing these same principles.
-And, possibly explaining them clearer.
+And, possibly explaining them more clearly.